- Measles, mumps, and rubella are viral infections acquired through inhalation of or contact with infected respiratory droplets.

 Rubella occurs worldwide; however, the Americas has eliminated indigenous rubella.
 In the U.S., rubella virus transmission in the local population has been eliminated, but imported cases occur.

-Measles presents with cough, eye irritation, runny nose, a red rash starting at the head and spreading to the trunk and limbs over 3 to 4 days, and white lesions in the mouth, which appear 1 to 2 days prior to the rash.
+Symptoms of measles commonly appear about 7 to 21 days following exposure and include cough, eye irritation, runny nose, a red rash starting at the head and spreading to the trunk and limbs over 3 to 4 days, and white lesions in the mouth, which appear 1 to 2 days prior to the rash.

-Rubella usually manifests as rash, generalized swollen glands, eye irritation, joint pain, and slight fever.
+Symptoms of rubella include rash, generalized swollen glands, eye irritation, joint pain, and slight fever.

 Consequences of Infection

 Measles can result in severe pneumonia, diarrhea, and brain inflammation, leading to death.
 Painful swelling of the testicles commonly occurs with mumps acquired after puberty.
 Rubella acquired before birth is associated with severe complications involving the eyes, heart, ears, nervous system, and blood, as well as growth disturbances.